vt-elixir/ja_serializer/README.md

 ## Custom Attribute Value Formatters

-When serializing attribute values more complex then string, numbers, atoms or list of those things it is recommended to implement a custom formatter.
+When serializing attribute values more complex than string, numbers, atoms or list of those things it is recommended to implement a custom formatter.

 To implement a custom formatter: